jbampton/book-list/README.md

 ### Robert Jordan and Brandon Sanderson

+- The Great Hunt - Book 2 of The Wheel of Time
 - The Dragon Reborn - Book 3 of The Wheel of Time
 - A Memory of Light - Book 14 of The Wheel of Time